-It is important for students to learn when to use their cell phones and when not to.
-Student cell phones are not to be utilized during class time, from the beginning bell to the dismissal bell for the period.
+It is important for students to learn when to use their personal electronic devices and when not to.
+Students will be allowed to use personal devices between classes and during lunch break.
+Student electronic devices are not to be utilized during class time, from the beginning bell to the dismissal bell for the period.